yakami129/Gentopia/README.md

 # Gentopia
-*The Collective Growth of Intelligent Agents.*
+*The Collective Growth of Intelligent Agents.* 🦙🌎

-Gentopia is a lightweight and extensible framework for LLM driven autonomous Agent.
+Gentopia is a lightweight and extensible framework for LLM-driven Agents and [ALM](https://arxiv.org/abs/2302.07842)  research.
 It provides multiple essential components to build, test and evaluate agents.
 At its core, Gentopia aims to embody agents with single config files, thus minimizing your effort in maintaining, tuning, and sharing agents.

 Gentopia maintains an agent zoo [GentPool](https://github.com/Gentopia-AI/GentPool) to share public agents specialized for different tasks.
-In this platform, you could easily call other agents for interaction, extend and optimize agent components towards your needs.
-You can also publish your specialized agent to get our unique benchmark eval and share your agent with the world.
+In this platform, you could easily *interact* with other agents by cloning, hierarchical plug-in, or sharing environment.
+We also build a unique agent [benchmark](https://gentopia.readthedocs.io/en/latest/gentpool.html#agent-evaluation) for holistic ALM evaluation.

-## Motivation
+## Motivation 🧠
+Agent practitioners start to realize the difficulty in tuning a "well-rounded" agent with tons of tools or instructions in single layer.
-Think of building a *real* AI assistant.
-Do we really need a >> 175B GPT-4 to summarize Web search or `print("helloworld")`?
-Recent studies like [TinyStories](https://arxiv.org/abs/2301.12726), [Specializing Reasoning](https://arxiv.org/abs/2301.12726), [Let's Verify SbS](https://arxiv.org/abs/2305.20050), [ReWOO](https://arxiv.org/abs/2305.18323), etc. point us towards an intuitive yet undervalued direction 👉
+Recent studies like [TinyStories](https://arxiv.org/abs/2301.12726), [Specializing Reasoning](https://arxiv.org/abs/2301.12726), [Let's Verify SbS](https://arxiv.org/abs/2305.20050), [ReWOO](https://arxiv.org/abs/2305.18323), etc. also point us towards an intuitive yet undervalued direction 👉

 ```
-An LLM is more capable if you create a context/distribution shift narrowed to some target tasks.
+An LLM is more capable if you create a context/distribution shift specialized to some target tasks.
 ```
 Sadly, there is no silver bullet for agent specialization.
 For example, you can
 - Simply add `Let's think step by step.` in your **prompt** for more accurate Math QA.